-3. Add a data logger to the pbRouter.

-4. From the Entire Network, on the left side, select the IPPort.
-Enter the Konect PakBus Router DNS address and port number as noted in the Konect PakBus Router setup (Set up Konect PakBus Router (p.
-38)).
-Enter them into the Internet IP Address field in the format DNS:Port with a colon separating DNS and Port.
+- 3. Add a data logger to the pbRouter. - 4.
+Select the IPPort in the Network Map.
+Enter the Konect PakBus Router DNS address and port number as noted in the Konect PakBus Router setup.
+The DNS address and port number are input in the Internet IP Address field separated by a colon.
 For example, axanar.konectgds.eu:pppp where pppp is the port number.

-5. Leave the default settings for the PakBusPort.
+5. For PakBus data loggers, leave the default settings for the PakBusPort.
 PakBus Port Always Open should not be checked.
-In the TCP Password field enter the TCP Password; this must match the value entered in the Konect PakBus Router setup and LoggerNet setup.
+If used, enter the TCP Password.

-6. Select the pbRouter in the Network Map and set the PakBus Address to 4070.
+6. For PakBus data loggers, select the pbRouter in the Network Map and set the PakBus Address to 4070.

-7. Select the data logger in the Network Map and set the PakBus Address to match that of the data logger (default address in the data logger is 1).
+7. For PakBus data loggers, select the data logger in the Network Map and set the PakBus Address to match that of the data logger (default address in the data logger is 1).
 If a PakBus Encryption Key was entered during data logger setup, also enter it here.
 Click Apply to save the changes.

-12.2.2.3 Test the connection
+8.2.2.3 Test the connection